arqma/arqma/README.md

 <p><strong>Preparing the build environment</strong></p>
 <ul>
 <li>
 <p>Download and install the <a href="http://msys2.github.io" rel="nofollow">MSYS2 installer</a>, either the 64-bit or the 32-bit package, depending on your system.
 Currently, as of 8/20/2018, the correct version that works is msys2-x86_64-20161025.exe .
-Obtainable from: http://repo.msys2.org/distrib/x86_64/ . </p>
+Obtainable from: <a href="http://repo.msys2.org/distrib/x86_64/" rel="nofollow">http://repo.msys2.org/distrib/x86_64/</a> . </p>
 </li>
 <li>
 <p>Open the MSYS shell via the <code>MSYS2 Shell</code> shortcut (Arqma-GUI-Wallet supporting only 64-bit OS)</p>